4 basic things to know about bonds

 A bond is simply a type of loan taken out by companies.
 Investors lend a company money when they buy its bonds.
-In exchange, the company pays an interest "coupon" at predetermined intervals (usually annually or semiannually) and returns the principal on the maturity date, ending the loan.
+In exchange, the company pays an interest “coupon” (the annual interest rate paid on a bond, expressed as a percentage of face value) at predetermined intervals (usually annually or semiannually) and returns the principal on the maturity date, ending the loan.

 Unlike stocks, bonds can vary significantly based on the terms of the bond’s indenture, a legal document outlining the characteristics of the bond.
 Because each bond issue is different, it is important to understand the precise terms before investing.
 In particular, there are six important features to look for when considering a bond.